m-emilio/ITSupport/README.md

-# PowerShell scripts for it support
+# PowerShell scripts for IT Support